 The Voter Registrar represents Isle of Wight and the Commonwealth of Virginia in matters pertaining to Voter Registration and Elections and represents the community by

 - Working to ensure the integrity of the election process by maintaining an accurate voter registration list.

-- Preparing 14 polling locations located throughout the County;
+- Recruiting and training Officers of Election to serve at 14 polling locations throughout the County;

-- Establishing a Central Absentee Voting Precinct for the 45 days preceding each General Election;
+- Establishing a Central Absentee Voting Precinct for the 45 days preceding each Election;

 - Providing voter registration information and materials, maintaining web pages, distributing literature and developing programs specifically aimed at informing the public.

 Another important mandate of the office is to “…educate the general public concerning registration and encourage registration by the general public.”
 (Section 24.2-114 of the Code of Virginia).